wiseman-timelord/AllTexConF04-Ps/README.md

 - add centering on the data folder location line, as the whopping steam line, is not how it will look for people whom have a separate large programs drive.

 ### DESCRIPTION
-DdsBa2Resize-Ps, designed for Fallout 4, epitomizes efficiency and user-friendliness in Fallout 4 texture processing.
+DdsBethScale-Ps, designed for Fallout 4, epitomizes efficiency and user-friendliness in Fallout 4 texture processing.
 It processes both loose and BA2 textures, optimizing them with DX1 or DX7 compression for non-transparent and transparent textures, respectively.
-DdsBa2Resize-Ps adjusts resolutions to user selection of, 2048x* or 1024x* or 512x*, maintaining aspect ratios.
+DdsBethScale-Ps adjusts resolutions to user selection of, 2048x* or 1024x* or 512x*, maintaining aspect ratios.
 Its interface is intuitive, and it provides detailed output, including texture names and resolutions.
-DdsBa2Resize-Ps is optimized for speed, extracting files from Ba2, then updating the textures folder only back to the original Ba2, instead of re-compressing ba2 files.
+DdsBethScale-Ps is optimized for speed, extracting files from Ba2, then updating the textures folder only back to the original Ba2, instead of re-compressing ba2 files.
 There are indeed other DDS conversion tools for Fallout 4, but the standout features will be:
 1. the GPU selection, if you have multiple graphics card, specify your GPUs of choice to accelerate processing
-2. additionally DdsBa2Resize-Ps will be processing all the textures, loose and in ba2 files, at the same time, it will be a "fire em off and make yourself a cup of tea" kind of tool, instead of, complex configuration or time wasted processing individual Ba2'2 files.
+2. additionally DdsBethScale-Ps will be processing all the textures, loose and in ba2 files, at the same time, it will be a "fire em off and make yourself a cup of tea" kind of tool, instead of, complex configuration or time wasted processing individual Ba2'2 files.

 ### FEATURES
 - **Resolution Adjustment**: Dynamically scales textures exceeding a target resolution, maintaining aspect ratio.